MichaelCade/90DaysOfDevOps/Days/day27.md

 However, we do not have anything inside this network so we need to add connections from the new network to each of our devices.
 (My networking knowledge needs more attention and I feel that you could just do this next step to the top router and then have connectivity to the rest of the network through this one cable?)

-I have then logged on to each of our devices and I have run through the following commands for the interfaces applicable for where the cloud comes in.
+I have then logged on to each of our devices and I have run through the following commands for the interfaces applicable to where the cloud comes in.

 ```
 enable
 config t
 int gi0/0
-ip add dhcp
+IP add DHCP
 no sh
 exit
 exit